efredericks/gvsu-cis367/README.md

 ## Course Description

-* Systems development life cycle from project request through project implementation and evaluation.
+* Principles of computer graphics.
+* I/O devices.
+* Basic graphic primitives and attributes.
+* Transformations: translation, scaling, and rotation.
-* Systems analysis and design concepts, tools and techniques are emphasized.
+* World and screen coordinates, windows and viewports, clipping.
+* Circle drawing.
-* Traditional and structured approaches.
+* Graphics and text modes.
+* Raster graphics.
+* Filling algorithms.
-* Project management.
+* 3-D graphics.
+* Hidden line/surface elimination.

 ---

 ## Learning Objectives

-Software Engineering of computer-based information systems deals with technologies, notations, tools, and procedures to improve both the process of software development and the resulting products.
-Software requirements analysis, design, testing, and metrics are emphasized.
-Please take note: this course no longer satisfies the SWS (Supplemental Writing Skills) requirement and is not an SWS course.
+Computer graphics play a key role in many applications, from video games to advanced medical simulations.
+This course provides an introduction to the theory and application of computer graphics programming in both 2D and 3D.
+Students will use WebGL and Unity in several programming projects that will provide experience in graphics programming topics such as drawing, collision detection, user interaction, and texturing.
+An emphasis on practical experience with graphics concepts will be emphasized.

 Specifically, students will:

-* Describe the phases, activities, advantages, and limitations of major software development life cycle models.
-* Be able to learn and apply requirements, analysis, and design techniques.
-* Use UML diagrams to specify static and dynamic aspects of software systems.
-* Apply project management techniques and tools (such as COCOMO, Earned Value Analysis) to estimate effort, schedule, and measure project progress indicators.
-* Apply black-box and white-box software testing techniques.
+* Create images of 3D objects using a standard graphics API
+* Use a standard API to apply basic transformations (scaling, rotation, translation) to 3D objects
+* Develop programs that use multiple 3D coordinate frames for controlling different parts of a 3D object
+* Describe the techniques used for hidden-surface removal
-* Demonstrate an understanding of social, legal, ethical, and global issues in computing.
+* Demonstrate the results of clipping algorithms between lines and polygons
-* Write a technical report utilizing consistent formatting and citation guidelines.

 ---

 ## Lecture

-Class meets 3 times a week in person.
+Class meets 2 times a week in person.
 Typically class will comprise a lecture with some in-class assignments sprinkled throughout.
 These are due the **next day by 11:59pm**.
 Ensure you keep up on these, as they factor into the Participation part of your grade.

 **Note**: I will not accept late in-class assignment submissions - no exceptions.